-In Russian, it isn’t so different.
-There aren’t many cultural differences around how we thank people in Russian compared to English.
-If someone helps you with something or does something polite, you thank them!
+There aren’t many cultural differences in how we thank people in Russian compared to English.

 However, there’s certainly more than one way to thank someone in Russian.